SinglaDikshit/NASSCOM_SoC_Design_VSD/Day1.md

 ![machine_concept](images/commands1.png)

+PicoRV32 is a CPU core that implements the RISC-V RV32IMC Instruction Set.
+It can be configured as RV32I, RV32IC, RV32IM, or RV32IMC core; where the suffixes stand for:

+M - Multiply extension
+I - Base Integer Instructions
+C - Compressed Instructions

 Insdie picorv32a we have three main directories -
 1. src - which contain .sdc and verilog file.
 2. config.tcl